-Cassandra is a speculative fiction author with a keen interest in history and religion.
-She also serves as Managing Editor of Amberjack Publishing, a Boise-based trade publisher of award-winning novels and popular nonfiction for readers of all ages.
+Cassandra is a speculative fiction author and editor with a keen interest in history and religion.
 She has an MA in Religious Studies from Lancaster University in England, which she earned with the support of a US-UK Fulbright scholarship, and a BA in Religious Studies and English from Willamette University in Oregon.

 A Shin Buddhist, Cassandra is a longtime student of Japanese culture who studied interfaith dialogue with the support of a Lilly Foundation grant at Yale Divinity School and Japanese history & religion at Tokyo International University.
 She also taught English in Shizuoka, Japan, and worked in varying capacities for Tokyo International University of America.